colinlienard/sv-router/docs/guide/file-based/setup.md

 });
 ```

-## With another bundler
+## With Another Bundler

-In your `package.json`, add a script to generate the routes.
+In your `package.json`, create a script to generate routes:

 ```json [package.json]
 {